 Eligible students may receive up to three Pell disbursements in one academic year.

-Many students use their full loan eligibility over the fall and spring semesters, leaving nothing available for summer.
+Many students use their full loan eligibility over the fall and spring semesters, leaving no loan funds for summer.
 If possible, students should reserve some of their annual federal loan eligibility for the summer.